Skip to main content

 Medicaid is another option for people who qualify based on income.
 And if you have to pay out-of-pocket, some healthcare providers offer payment plans or even discounts.
 Clear vision is so important for your everyday life, allowing you to read, drive and work.
 Cataract surgery can help restore your sight so you can enjoy the world around you.

 Medicare helps many people dealing with cataracts, covering the cost of the surgery and follow-up care.
 And a Medicare Advantage plan can offer additional support, including advanced lens options and post-operative care.
-Contact us today for more information on how a Wellcare Medicare Advantage plan can help with your hearing needs.
+Call us at1-844-657-2439 (TTY: 711) to explore your Medicare Advantage options.

 Cataract Surgery Medicare Coverage Questions